Kert/WarmTofuMod/README.md

 - Fixed finish not existing when racing on Akagi
 - Fixed E button not working when inviting to race battle on Usui and Akagi
 - Fixed leaderboards sometimes having empty player name
+- Fixed leaderboards hard to scroll
+- Submit new tofu time upon delivery and not when you start the game

 <details>
   <summary>Performance screenshot comparisons</summary>